General Dynamics F-16 Fighting Falcon: Relaxed stability and fly-by-wire

 Unlike the YF-17, which had hydromechanical controls serving as a backup to the FBW, General Dynamics took the innovative step of eliminating mechanical linkages from the control stick and rudder pedals to the flight control surfaces.
-The F-16 is entirely reliant on its electrical systems to relay flight commands, instead of traditional mechanically linked controls, leading to the early moniker of "the electric jet".
+The F-16 is entirely reliant on its electrical systems to relay flight commands, instead of traditional mechanically linked controls, leading to the early moniker of "the electric jet" and aphorisms among pilots such as "You don't fly an F-16; it flies you."
 The quadruplex design permits "graceful degradation" in flight control response in that the loss of one channel renders the FLCS a "triplex" system.
 The FLCC began as an analog system on the A/B variants but has been supplanted by a digital computer system beginning with the F-16C/D Block 40.
-The F-16's controls suffered from a sensitivity to static electricity or electrostatic discharge (ESD).
+The F-16's controls suffered from a sensitivity to static electricity or electrostatic discharge (ESD) and lightning.
 Up to 70–80% of the C/D models' electronics were vulnerable to ESD.